U.S. Embassy Manila, Philippines - MNL

 Step 4: Review interview guidelines

-Read our interview guidelines to learn what to expect at the interview.
+Read our interview guidelines to understand what to expect during the interview.
+Check here to confirm if your original documents were properly uploaded and submitted into the system.

 Interview Guidelines >>